Intelligent-Silicon/AutoUnattend/README.md

 [auditUser](auditUser.md)  IF the optional auditMode is activated, the auditUser pass runs after login as User immediately after auditSystem and is used to execute RunSynchronous or RunAsynchronous commands for the default user profile which is used to configure and personalise all subsequent user accounts.
 This includes HKEY_USERS\DefaultUser\

-[oobeSystem](oobeSystem.md)  The oobeSystem pass is where the settings for the users first login are processed.
+[oobeSystem](oobeSystem.md)  The oobeSystem (Out-Of-Box-Experience) pass is where the settings for the users first login are processed.
 OOBE is the users first boot experience.

 [Extensions](Extensions.md) Where files and scripts can be stored in the AutoUnattend.xml before being extracted to specific locations typically on the windows partition.